smart-data-models/dataModel.OpenChannelManagement/CrossSection/doc/spec_ES.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     maxWaterDepth:
-      description: 'The maximum allowable water depth at the cross-section.
-All units are accepted in CEFACT code.'
+      description: The maximum allowable water depth at the cross-section.
+All units are accepted in CEFACT code
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     observedBy:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'A relationship to the ID of the device that monitors raw-water properties'
           x-ngsi:
+            type: Property
+      description: A relationship to the ID of the device that monitors raw-water properties
+      x-ngsi:
         model: https://smart-data-models.github.io/dataModel.Device/device-schema.json
         type: Relationship
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *crosssection_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     position:
-      description: 'Object providing information about the distance with the rest of the elements and a relationship with them.'
+      description: Object providing information about the distance with the rest of the elements and a relationship with them
       properties:
         distance:
-          description: 'Property.
-The distance between this Entity and a reference point (e.g., the most upstream point of the system).'
+          description: 'The distance between this Entity and a reference point (e.g., the most upstream point of the system)'
           type: number
+          x-ngsi:
+            type: Property
         refPoint:
           anyOf:
-            - description: 'Property.
-Identifier format of any NGSI entity.'
+            - description: Identifier format of any NGSI entity
               maxLength: 256
               minLength: 1
               pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
               type: string
+              x-ngsi:
+                type: Property
-            - description: 'Property.
-Identifier format of any NGSI entity.'
+            - description: Identifier format of any NGSI entity
               format: uri
               type: string
+              x-ngsi:
+                type: Property
-          description: 'Relationship.
-The reference point distance is measured from.'
+          description: The reference point distance is measured from
+          x-ngsi:
+            type: Relationship
       type: object
       x-ngsi:
         type: Property
     rightSideSlope:
-      description: 'The slope of the right bank of the cross-section (for ''Trapezoidal'' geometry).
-All units are accepted in CEFACT code.'
+      description: The slope of the right bank of the cross-section (for 'Trapezoidal' geometry).
+All units are accepted in CEFACT code
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri